-Breast cancer is the most common cancer among women in Ethiopia (31.5% of newly developed cancers in women in 2012).
+Breast cancer is the most common cancer among women in Ethiopia (31.5 percent of newly developed cancers in women in 2012).

-Cervical cancer is the second-most-common cancer among women in the country (17.25% of newly developed cancers in women in 2012).
+Cervical cancer is the second-most-common cancer among women in the country (17.25 percent of newly developed cancers in women in 2012).

 Country targets supported by Pink Ribbon Red Ribbon: